christianaao/blackjack-card-game/README.md

 This project is a Command Line Interfect (CLI) game based on the famous casino card game, Blackjack.

 In this game, the goal is to get a hand of cards that’s worth as close to 21 points as possible!
 If a player’s hand goes over 21 points, they are eliminated from the game.

 ## Project Links
 Repo: https://github.com/christianaao/blackjack-card-game

 ## Features of This Project
 This project was written in JavaScript.
-There is no frontend or API server for this project (but maybe in the future).
+There is no frontend for this project (but maybe in the future).

 This project was created using the following frameworks:
 - **Node.js:** runtime environment